- Research & Extension

 Posters: A formal poster session will be held in the evening.
 Please plan for one hour of attendance at your poster to answer questions.
 Posters should be set up in the afternoon at approximately 2 pm and retrieved by the end of the symposium or poster session.
 At least one poster dimension should be 36", and maximum poster dimensions are 36" x 44".

 Abstract Submissions for oral presentations and posters may be submitted by students and faculty at OSU, other colleges and universities, employees of state and federal agencies, and professionals associated with non-governmental organizations.
 Abstracts should be 250 words or less.
+Abstract submission due date will be announced soon.

 Lunch is catered by Oregon State University, with vegan/vegetarian and now a gluten free option.